Twelver Shi'ism: Baghdad school

+Battle of Karbala, painting by the Isfahan-based Persian artist Abbas Al-Mousavi dated to 1868, housed in the Brooklyn Museum.

 Shaykh Tusi, founder of Shia Ijtihad, was the first to establish the bases of reasoning in Shia Jurisprudence.
 His book al-Mabsut is the first book of Ijtihad which derives the subordinates from the principles.
 Tusi brought the Shia religious law to a new period.
 The main point is that he recognized the needs of the community and preserved the principles.

-By his debates and books, Al-Mufid, Sayyid-al Murtada and Shaykh al-Tusi in Iraq were the first to introduce the Usul of the Jurisprudence under the influence of the Shafe'i and Mu'tazili doctrines.
+By his debates and books, al-Mufid, Sayyid-al Murtada and Shaykh al-Tusi in Iraq were the first to introduce the Usul of the Jurisprudence under the influence of the Shafe'i and Mu'tazili doctrines.
 Al- Kulayni and al-Sadduq, in Qom and Ray, were concerned with traditionalist approach.
 Twelver Imams amongst other Shia imam with their early Imams are shown in the chart below.
 This also indicate twelvers amongst various other sects in the present world.

-Jurisprudencial and theological development
+Jurisprudential and theological development

 School of Hillah

 The beginner of this school, Ibn Idris al-Hilli (d.
-1202), with his rationalistic tendency, detailed Shi'ite jurisprudence in his al-Sara'ir.
+1202), with his rationalistic tendency, detailed Shia jurisprudence in his al-Sara'ir.
 Ibn Idris, with rejecting the validity of the isolate hadith, states rational faculty ('aql) as the fourth source of law in deducing legal norms before Quran and hadith.
 The real Usuli doctrinal movement was begun by al-Muhaqqiq al-Hilli (d.
 1277) who brought up ijtihad and qiyas (analogy) to jurisprudence.
 Ijtihad brought dynamism into Shia law.
 Muhaqqiq Hilli and al-Hilli gave a definite shape to Shia jurisprudence and they separated the weak hadith from the sound.
 According to John Cooper, after al-Hilli, Imami theology and legal methodology became thoroughly infused with the terminology and style of philosophy.

-In 1256, the Abbasid dynasty collapsed with the invasion of Mongols to Baghdad.
-Under the ruling of Mongols, Shi'a were more free to develop and al-Hilla became the new learning center for Shia.
+In 1256, the Abbasid dynasty collapsed with Siege of Baghdad in 1258.
+Under the ruling of Mongols, Shia Muslims were more free to develop and al-Hilla became the new learning center for Shia.
 Continuing the rationalistic tradition of the Baghdad School, defining reason as an important principle of Jurisprudence, al-Hillah school laid the theoretical foundation upon which the authority of Jurisprudents is based today.
 The second wave of the Usulies was shaped in the Mongol period when al-Hilli used the term Mujtahid, the one who deduces the ordinance on the basis of the authentic arguments of the religion.
 By Ijtihad, al-Hilli meant the disciplined reasoning on the basis of the shari'ah.
 By developing the principles of the Usul, he introduced more legal and logical norms which extended the meaning of the Usul beyond the four principal sources of Shari'ah.

-School of Jabal 'Amil

-Amili was the first who fully formulated the principles of the Ijtihad.